valentin12/MarkdownToHTML/README.md

 * `parser/`: The Python module
   * `parser/blocks.py`: Container blocks and leaf blocks (including regexes and functions)
   * `parser/inlines.py`: Inline
+  * `parser/gfm.py`: Contains `GFMParser` class

 ## Server
-A basic flask server can be used to serve a website for dynamically typing and converting the text.
+A basic flask server can be used to serve a website for converting Markdown to HTML in realtime.
 It will start on http://0.0.0.0:8082

 ## Tests